TheFreeWeb/FreeSearcher/README.md

 5/sep/24: Created Repo

 Distributed under the GNU 3.0 license.
+Please by using this software, you agree to this.

 ## Contributing